 But back to the real world: again, to write even simple code, you need to understand computers.
 The best way to do so is (no, not Wikipedia – unless you’re a genius who doesn’t get scared or confused by unknown technical terminology) by enrolling in an online introductory computer science course.

 What’s the benefit?
 Well, you will learn about how computers work and some basic programming.
 I have to say, I can be a coward, but that course really helped me to understand what goes on inside a computer and to go forward with my coding education voluntarily 😉

 Step 2: Start learning and writing

-There is no better way to study than by practicing it straight away.
-Dry theory is never as efficient as hands-on learning, especially when it comes to programming.
+There is no better way to study than by practising it straight away.
+The dry theory is never as efficient as hands-on learning, especially when it comes to programming.

 I am not there myself yet, so I can only guess what one should do at this point.
 But I will let you know, so watch this space 😉